Photo © Vitalalp/IStock

 • Participation in other activities not listed as covered in your policy

-• Ignoring your doctor if they have explicitly advised you not to travel to a particular destination or go bungee jumping
+• Ignoring your doctor if they have advised you not to travel to a particular destination or go bungee jumping

 Top safety tips we recommend for bungee jumping safely